founders4schools/Dockerfiles/README.md

 # Dockerfiles

+**ARCHIVED**: This repo has been archived in favour of provisioning directory in founders4schools/founders-for-schools repo.
+Please refer to docker/README.md file in there.

 **CAUTION:** Don't mistake *foundersforschools* Dockerhub organisation with *founders4schools*, to which credentials were lost with our long-departed colleagues.

 Most Dockerfiles are kept in founders4schools repository, provisioning/docker directory.